SergiyLichenko/ChattingApp/README.md

   ![alt Sign Up](https://github.com/SergiyLichenko/ChattingApp/blob/master/Smart/Docs/SignUp.png)
   2. And then login into application
   ![alt Login Page](https://github.com/SergiyLichenko/ChattingApp/blob/master/Smart/Docs/Login.png)
-  3. Now I'm in the messenger, but I don't have any chats, so let's create our first chat by clicking "Create Chat" in the left dropdown list
+  3. Now I'm in the messenger, but I don't have any chats, so let's create our first chat by clicking "Create Chat" in the left dropdown list.
   As you can see, you have to type the name of the chat and give it the avatar
    ![alt Login Page](https://github.com/SergiyLichenko/ChattingApp/blob/master/Smart/Docs/Create%20Chat.png)
-  4. You can also watch all available public chats in the application by clicking "Join Chat" in the left dropdown list Right now there are only 2 chats available on the server: first is created by me, and second - created by other user, and I can join the second one:
+  4. You can also watch all available public chats in the application by clicking "Join Chat" in the left dropdown list.
+  Right now there are only 2 chats available on the server: first is created by me, and second - created by other user, and I can join the second one:
   ![alt Login Page](https://github.com/SergiyLichenko/ChattingApp/blob/master/Smart/Docs/Join%20Chat.png)
   5. So right now I have 2 chats in my chat list: